grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. Go to the What's new collection of the [website CMS](https://admin.grafana.com/content-admin/#/collections/whats-new) and click **New Feature** at the top of the page.
 1. Fill out [the CMS fields](#cms-fields).
-1. (Optional) To control how much of your post is shown before the **Read more** button in list views everywhere, add `<!--more-->` to a line as a cutoff point for the preview.
+1. (Optional) To control how much of your post is shown before the **Read more** button in list views everywhere, use a `{{< param "divider" >}}` divider as a cutoff point for the preview.
    Without this, the system will automatically pick a cutoff point for the preview.

 1. Click **Save**.
    The entry is now in **Draft** status and the CMS opens a pull request in the `grafana/website` repository.